 As well, a batter who is replaced in the middle of their at-bat is not counted with an at-bat, unless they already have two strikes against them and the replacement batter strikes out.

 A home run occurs when the batter hits the ball out of the park (without going foul).

-An inside the park home run (one where the ball does not leave the play area, but the batter is able to run all 4 bases) also counts as a home run.
+An inside the park home run (one where the ball does not leave the play area, but the batter runs all four bases) also counts as a home run.

 - Wikipedia – At Bats per Home Run